 Often when people talk about the capabilities of an inkjet printer, they will discuss print quality in terms of dots per inch and the number of colors available, but this

-Your Customer Education Checklist for InkjetJuly 10, 2017
+Customer Education Checklist for InkjetJuly 10, 2017

 We’ve provided a customer education checklist because we want you to make creating an inkjet customer education plan a priority.
 Creating a solid customer education plan has many potential benefits for

-New Tool – Customizable Process Color GuideJune 5, 2017
+Premium Tool – Customizable Process Color GuideJune 5, 2017

 Color matching tools are an important part of any inkjet customer education program, so we are continually adding tools to help you communicate with customers.
 Previously we provided a free